solidi/learning-notes/interviews/career-tips.md

 ### What would you do if you started your career now?
 - Focus on the people and relationship building - technical will come.
+- Focus on the constraints others where in before me and recognize their accomplishments in their environment.

 ### What are your current career objectives?
 - Continue a path on management, building grgenerative engineering teams.